Image of Bahia Tortugas fishing village in 1955.

 Fiona Gladstone and Madsa’ Juarez.
 Communities for Autonomy: Building local institutions for territorial defense and self-determination in Indigenous Mexico.
 In preparation.

 Arun Agrawal; Ashwini Chhatre; Alexandra Paige Fischer; Brian C Weeks; Fiona Gladstone; Bia'ni MJ Lopez.
-Commons and commoning.
+The promise of commons and commoning for sustainability transformations.
 In preparation.